Who Is This Credit Card Best For?

 Limited travel partners

 - Simple and predictable rewards: You won’t earn a lot of miles, but you won’t ever be left guessing about it, either.
 You earn 5X miles on hotels and rental cars booked through Capital One Travel, where you'll get our best prices on thousands of trip options.

 - Easy-to-get bonus for new cardholders: We also like that the VentureOne card offers a generous welcome bonus, but doesn’t require a ton of spending to get it.
-You just need to charge $1,000 before your card’s three-month anniversary to get 20,000 bonus miles, which are worth at least $200.
+You just need to charge $500 before your card’s three-month anniversary to get 20,000 bonus miles, which are worth at least $200.